singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 30  }
 ```

-Potential ways to search a data structure extend beyond binary search, and you would do best not to limit yourself tojust this option.
+Potential ways to search a data structure extend beyond binary search, and you would do best not to limit yourself to just this option.
 You might, for example, search for a node by leveraging a binary tree, or by using a hash table.
 Think beyond binary search!

 ---